LLNL/sundials/README.md

 ## Support ##

 Full user guides for SUNDIALS packages are provided in the [doc](./doc) directory along with documentation for example programs.
+The SUNDIALS documentation is also available online at https://sundials.readthedocs.io.

 A list of Frequently Asked Questions on build and installation procedures as well as common usage issues is available on the SUNDIALS [FAQ](https://computing.llnl.gov/projects/sundials/faq).